Get involved with Starbucks civic engagement partners

 To get involved with the NAACP during this election season:

-Hispanic Movement is a project of Latinos for Democracy (LFD), aimed at increasing Latino civic engagement and voter turnout, especially in face of the two main events of that will shape the next years of our communities: The 2020 Election Day and the 2020 Census.
+Hispanic Movement is a project of Latinos for Democracy (LFD), aimed at increasing Latino civic engagement and voter turnout, especially in face of the 2022 midterm elections on November 8.

 Latinos for Democracy is a coalition comprised of the Hispanic Federation (HF), The Labor Council for Latin American Advancement (LCLAA) and the League of United Latin American Citizens (LULAC).